Skip to content

 Manual Upload

-Use plugin to enable generateSourceMapOnly = true, execute gradle task assembleRelease to generate, or pack into a zip file manually, then upload it to datakit or through Guance Studio, recommend using zip command-line for packing to avoid including some system hidden files in the zip package.
-Symbol upload reference sourcemap upload
+Use plugin to enable generateSourceMapOnly = true, execute gradle task assembleRelease to generate, or manually package into zip file, then manually upload to datakit or upload from Guance Studio, it is recommended to use zip command line to package, to avoid packaging system hidden files into the zip package, symbol upload refer to sourcemap upload

-Unity Native Symbol files please refer to official documentation
+Unity Native Symbol files refer to official documentation

 Permission Configuration Description